River Leny - A84 layby to Lade Inn

 (A84 layby to Lade Inn)

-WHERE IS IT?: Above Callander, Central Scotland, OS sheet 57.
-Map.
+WHERE IS IT?: North of Callander, Central Scotland, OS sheet 57.

-PUT-INS/ TAKE-OUTS: The car park (lay by) 587095 on the main A84 road next to the river, Take out after the bridge next to the Lade Inn, a handy place for a pint, 609084.
+PUT-INS/ TAKE-OUTS: The car park (lay by) NN 58617 09591 on the main A84 road next to the river.
+An alternative put-in is the walkers car park just south of here across a bridge, however this can get very busy, especially in summer.
+Take out after the bridge next to the Lade Inn, a handy place for a pint, NN 60817 08240.

 TIME NEEDED: Anything from 20 minutes (our record!!!!) to a few hours.